raulcanodev/purge-my-mac/README.md

 # purge-my-mac

 A little spring cleaning for your macOS development environment.
-Reclaim space from Docker, package managers, Xcode, VS Code, and more—with clear, animated output and zero dependencies.
+Reclaim space from Docker, package managers, Xcode, VS Code, and more with clear, animated output and zero dependencies.

 ## Install